sibvic/fxts2-templates/templates/readme.md

 Email to send the alert to.

 ## strategy_advanced

+You will need to copy-paste code for \\strategies\\custom\\snippets\\*.lua file at the end of the file.
+You can find these snippets on github: https://github.com/sibvic/fxts2-templates

 Strategy template which includes all supported features so far.
 It's the most complex template.